 This article will teach you how to find freelance writing jobs and make money writing.
 Keep in mind that the process won’t be quick and easy because nothing worth it ever is.
 Let’s get started!

 You don’t need special qualifications to become a writer.
 Many people think they need a degree to start writing professionally, but that’s not true.
-What matters most is your creativity, how often you write, and how much you improve over time.
-Practice helps more than any certificate.
+To be a good writer, what matters most is your creativity, consistent practice and improving over time.
+Experience helps more than any certificate.

-That said, learning a few things along the way can still help.
-You don’t need it to get started, but it might give you a better understanding of style, grammar, and tone.
-Let’s break it down.
+That said, continuously learning is important.
+You don’t need to be a pro to get started, but studying the craft of writing will give you a better understanding of style, grammar and tone.

 Writing and producing high-quality content begins with ideas.